tiagohm/restio/retrofit/README.md

 }
 ```

-`Future<int>` and `Future<Response>` does not throws the exception even if annotating the method with `Throws`.

-If you want to prevent the exception from being thrown, annotate the method with `NotThrows`.
+`Future<int>` and `Future<Response>` does not throws the exception.
+For other response types, if you want to prevent the exception from being thrown, annotate the method with `NotThrows`.

 ### Request Options & Extra